The Employment Law Review: Denmark

 The normal working hours are not determined by law and are therefore subject to freedom of contract as a general rule.
 The same applies to an employee's obligation to work overtime.

 According to best practice (and most collective agreements), the normal working hours are 37 hours per week, inclusive or exclusive of a 30-minute lunch break.
-However, it is set forth in the Act on Working Time (which implemented Directive 93/104/EC) that the average week must not exceed 48 hours, including overtime, within a four-week reference period.
+However, it is set forth in the Act on Working Time (which implemented Directive 93/104/EC concerning certain aspect of the organisation of working time) that the average week must not exceed 48 hours, including overtime, within a four-week reference period.

-Under the Working Environment Act, employees must have at least one day off that must be directly linked to a daily rest period within each seven-day period.
+Under the Working Environment Act, employees must have at least one day off that must be directly linked to a rest period of one day within each seven-day period.
 The Act also provides the general rule that working hours must be arranged so that employees have a rest period of at least 11 consecutive hours within each 24-hour period.

 These rules and principles also apply to night work.